CLI Usage

 You cannot create archive names with an equals (=) sign.
 If you want to use a space remember to enclose in perensese: -n "name of archive"

-Nb: the output directory must have double the available space to match the source directory.
+Nb: The output directory must have double the available space to match the source directory.
 After processing, the space requirement will the same as the source directory.

 Verify archive